Statements

 A statement is a complete unit of JavaScript code that can be executed and evaluated to produce a value.
 JavaScript’s programs are made up of statements, which are executed in the order they are written.
 A statement can be one of the following:

-- Control statement: A statement that controls the flow of execution in a program, such as
+• Control statement: A statement that controls the flow of execution in a program, such as if, for, and switch.

 1